raphlcx/blog/content/posts/ordering-http-mirrors-in-maven-3.8.x.md

 ```

-Now, Maven will first consult the internal repository with higher priority, falling back to miredot only if the artefact is not found within the internal repository.
+Now, Maven will first consult the internal repository with higher priority, falling back to miredot only if it could not find the artefact in the internal Maven repository.